dr-brutalov/deaddrop-rs/README.md

 ## Mitigation

 My proposed mitigation is to implement a method for protecting the exposed database.
 The initial method being explored involves using the [cocoon](https://docs.rs/cocoon/latest/cocoon/) crate.
+Similar to how the logging was implemented, a module was built out containing the basic functionality needed.
+This includes having a place-holder file that is intended to enable typical usage.
+Currently, this hangs on the database creation.
+More testing is needed.

 ## Logging